 The annual Consolidated Annual Performance and Evaluation Report (CAPER) provides an analysis of the accomplishments and progress the City has made toward meeting the goals and objectives laid out in its Five Year Consolidated Plan.
-The FY11 CAPER, for the current fiscal year, will be available by September 30, 2011.
-The most recent CAPER, for FY10, evaluated the five fiscal year - July 1, 2009 through June 30, 2010 - of the prior 5-Year Consolidated Plan.
-Eighty-three percent of CDBG funds spent in FY10 directly benefited low- to moderate-income persons.
+The FY12 CAPER, for the current fiscal year, will be available by September 30, 2012.
+The most recent CAPER, for FY11, evaluated the first fiscal year - July 1, 2010 through June 30, 2011 - of the current 5-Year Consolidated Plan.
+Low- to moderate-income persons were directly benefited by 89.64% of CDBG funds spent in FY11.
 This document is available at the City of Salem Department of Planning and Community Development (DPCD), the Salem Public Library and on the City's website at www.salem.com.
-The chart below illustrates FY10 spending by category, as a percentage of overall CDBG expenditures.
+The chart below illustrates FY11 spending by category, as a percentage of overall CDBG and HOME expenditures.